WHO WE ARE

 Sophia Verbrugghe

-Sophia joined European Metals in June 2025 as manager in the Chemicals Management department.
+Sophia joined European Metals in June 2025 as manager in the Health, Environment and Chemicals department.

 She contributes to the department’s work on the Zero Pollution Ambition policies (including the Chemicals Strategy for Sustainability, REACH & CLP) and their links with sustainability.
 She previously worked in industrial research and development at a multinational circular materials company, leading a research team developing solid state battery technologies.